Getting Ready For Our First Goats: What We're Buying

 Vitamin B Complex: This is crucial for goats, especially in times of stress, illness, or recovery.
 Vitamin B complex helps improve appetite, energy levels, and proper digestion.
 It is particularly important for goats recovering from illnesses or for pregnant and lactating does, as it supports overall health and vitality.
 The choice between oral and injectable forms usually depends on the specific health condition being treated, the speed at which treatment is required, and ease of administration.
 For routine supplementation, oral solutions are generally preferred, but for acute care, injectables are more effective.
 Always consult with a veterinarian to determine the best form and dosage for your goats' health needs.

-Electrolytes: Electrolytes are essential, especially when goats are dehydrated or suffering from diarrhea.
+Goat Blue Light Electrolytes: Electrolytes are essential, especially when goats are dehydrated or suffering from diarrhea.
 They help maintain fluid balance, support healthy nerve and muscle function, and can quickly restore vital minerals and hydration lost during heat stress or sickness.

-Permethrin Spray or Pour-On: To treat lice
+Ultra Boss: Pour-On: To treat lice

 Diatomaceous Earth (Food Grade): To prevent lice and other mites.

-Fenbendazole (Safeguard or Panacur): Effective against a broad spectrum of gastrointestinal parasites including stomach worms.
+Fenbendazole (Safeguard or Panacur): Effective against a broad spectrum of gastrointestinal parasites, including stomach worms.
 Fenbendazole is often chosen for treating pregnant does as it is considered safe during pregnancy.
 Available as a liquid or granules that can be mixed with feed.

 Valbazen: Broad-spectrum dewormer effective against tapeworms, liver flukes, and lungworms, in addition to the usual gastrointestinal worms.